-The Span Reference value is a reflection of the deviation from the original factory calibration.
+The Span Reference value is a reflection of the deviation from the current user span calibration to the original factory calibration.
 Instruments are shipped from the factory with the Span Reference set to 1000.
-After a manual or autospan is performed this value may change.
+After a manual or auto-span is performed this value may change.